 Medicare Resources in Pennsylvania

-Each state has a Medicare Savings Program that provides assistance towards Medicare costs.
-As a result, if you’re on a fixed income, disabled or considered a low income working for a family, you may be eligible for financial assistance, or SHIP.
+Each state has a Medicare Savings Program that assists with Medicare costs.
+As a result, if you’re on a fixed income, disabled, or considered a low-income family, you may be eligible for financial assistance.
+This program is called SHIP.

 You can find more information on the state SHIP program on the Pennsylvania Department of Aging.
 The official Pennsylvania Department of Aging also has a lot of valuable information about Medicaid & CHIP, the ACA.

 What does Medicare cover in PA?